 White dwarfs, as it turns out, can help plug this information gap.
 These objects are the remains of stars that have blown up and collapsed into tiny, dense spheres about the size of Earth (our own Sun will embark on this transition in about five billion years).

-The pyrotechnic deaths of these stars scramble the orbits of many objects in our solar system, such as asteroids and planets.
+The pyrotechnic deaths of these stars scramble the orbits of many objects in their stellar systems, such as asteroids and planets.
 Some of these worlds may end up hurtling toward the star’s posthumous white dwarf, which tears them apart over the course of about 100,000 to one million years.

 “Whenever a body comes really close to it, a white dwarf will completely shred it and that dust and debris will fall and accrete onto the star,” Doyle explained.
 “White dwarfs are really the only way that you can measure the rocks directly because we know that when we’re observing them, the elements that we’re seeing—iron, silicon, magnesium—are directly from the rock itself.”